suja-codes/simulation-exercise/README.md

 ### License

+This exercise stems from MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN Program

 > MIT License
 > Copyright (c) 2022 Sujatha Arunagiri
 > Permission is hereby granted, free of charge, to any person obtaining a copy